vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 Excessive pessimism or self-criticism seems also indulgent.
 It is good to stay slightly more upbeat and slightly over-estimating output capacity to have something to live up to.

 > Then the Lord opened the mouth of the donkey, and she said to Balaam, “What have I done to you, that you have struck me these three times?”
 And Balaam said to the donkey, “Because you have made a fool of me. ...
 And the angel of the Lord said to him, “Why have you struck your donkey these three times?
-(Numbers 22:28 ESV)
+(Numbers 22:28 ESV - Is this a standup comedy 😄?)

 ## The End is The New Beginning